billroy/bitlash-commander/README.md

 	- for viewer nodes: fetch remote data for a chart on demand

 - doc:
-	- -a http client option and security impact
+	- -i ipclient option and security impact
 	- commander front page
 	- getting started
 	- server options